-Drinking too much alcohol can also have a negative effect on your relationships and family life.
-As previously mentioned, drinking too much can alter your personality – leading to arguments and violence in some cases.
+Drinking too much can also have consequences on your relationships and family life.
+Alcohol can impact your judgement and lead you to make risky decisions.
+In some cases this can cause arguments or violence.
 Family life may become strained, especially when you consider the cost of alcohol.
-Over the past few years, in an attempt to make the country healthier, the government have been adding more tax onto the price of alcohol.
+Over the past few years, in an attempt to make the country healthier, the government has been adding more tax onto the price of alcohol.

-Alcohol can also affect your appearance.
-The amount of calories within beer can lead to what it commonly known as a 'beer belly’.
-The more that you drink, the more bloated your stomach and face will become.
+Alcohol consumption can also affect your appearance.
+The number of calories in alcoholic drinks can lead to what is commonly known as a 'beer belly'.
+In short, the more you drink, the more bloated your stomach and face will become.

-Fortunately there are some hints and tips that you can follow to help cut down or even quit drinking altogether.
-Here’s our top five:
+Fortunately, there are lots of tips that you can follow to help cut down your drinking, or even quit altogether.
+Here are our top five:

 1. Let your Friends and Family Know!

 Letting friends and family know also means that they're less likely to put you in a position where you may be tempted.
-Your family will know to keep alcohol out of the house, whilst your friends will know not to buy you a pint before the football or after work.
+Your family will know to keep alcohol out of the house, while your friends will remember not to offer you a pint before the football or after work.